Military Mothers: Violence and Perinatal Outcomes

 ADVERSE CHILDHOOD EXPERIENCES IN THE GENERAL POPULATION AND VETERANS

-The Adverse Childhood Experiences (ACE) Study was the first to demonstrate the long-term effects of multiple types of childhood adversity.
-The original ACE Study included more than 17,000 patients in the Kaiser Permanente system, a health maintenance organization in San Diego, California[3].
+The Adverse Childhood Experiences (ACE) Study was the first to demonstrate the long-term effects of multiple types of childhood trauma.
+The original ACE Study included more than 17,000 patients in the Kaiser Permanente system, a health maintenance organization in San Diego, California.
 The major findings were that ACEs were common (more than half the sample); that adversities have an additive effect: the more types someone experiences, the worse the adult outcomes; and that adversities in childhood increased the risk for serious adult physical health problems.
-Adverse childhood experiences (ACEs) include childhood physical and sexual abuse; emotional abuse; neglect (physical and emotional); and witnessing parental intimate partner violence; parental mental illness, substance use, and criminal activity[4].
+Adverse childhood experiences (ACEs) include childhood physical and sexual abuse; emotional abuse; neglect (physical and emotional); and witnessing parental intimate partner violence; parental mental illness, substance use, and criminal activity.
 Participants who had 4 or more ACEs had higher risk for cardiovascular disease, diabetes, cancer, and other conditions, and were more likely to die prematurely.
-Subsequent studies have linked ACEs to many other conditions, including chronic pain syndromes[5].
-A more recent US study found that 64% of adults reported at least one ACE and 17% reported 4 or more[6].
-A study of 1,062 French college students found an even higher ACE rate: 89% reported at least one, with 21% reporting 3 or more[7].

 Among veterans, women report more ACEs than men.
-A study of post-9/11 male and female veterans (N = 9,566) found that 59% of female veterans and 39% of males had experienced at least one ACE[8].
+A study of post-9/11 male and female veterans (N=9,566) found that 59% of female veterans and 39% of males had experienced at least one ACE.
 In addition, 25% of female veterans experienced 4 or more ACEs compared to 12% of males.
 The most common ACEs for women included emotional abuse, family history of mental illness or alcohol abuse, and emotional neglect.
 Combat exposure and ACEs were both associated with poor mental health in male and female veterans.

-Another large study compared male and female veterans (n = 38,633) to their age- and sex-matched civilian counterparts (n = 16,483) on adverse childhood experiences and current suicidal ideation or attempts[9].
+Another large study compared male and female veterans (n=38,633) to age- and sex-matched civilian counterparts (n=16,483) on adverse childhood experiences and current suicidal ideation or attempts.
 Their conceptualization of ACEs differed from the original ACE study and included 22 traumatic events that occurred before age 18.
-Their study included their original list and added events such as food insecurity and
+Their study included the original list and added events such as food insecurity and homelessness.
+Female veterans reported more ACEs than their civilian counterparts (3.1 vs 2.4).
+In addition, female veterans were more likely to report 6 or more ACEs (15% vs 9%) compared to civilian women.

 CONSEQUENCES OF ADVERSE CHILDHOOD EXPERIENCES

-Health problems caused by ACEs cost an estimated $748 billion a year in North America and are associated with 5 of the 10 leading causes of death[6].
+Health problems caused by ACEs cost an estimated $748 billion a year in North America and are associated with 5 of the 10 leading causes of death.
 In addition, ACEs increase the risk for depression, anxiety, PTSD, substance use, and high-risk behavior.
-For example, a study of 882 young women (age range = 12–20) from an inner-city health practice found that 59% had experienced abuse or neglect and that all types of maltreatment increased the risk of depression, substance use, and high-risk sexual activity (unprotected sex, multiple partners, and partners 5+ years older).
+For example, a study of 882 young women (age range 12–20) from an inner-city health practice found that 59% had experienced abuse or neglect and that all types of maltreatment increased the risk of depression, substance use, and high-risk sexual activity (unprotected sex, multiple partners, and partners 5+ years older).

 Interestingly, one study found resilience in female veterans that they did not find in males: having a history of 1 to 2 ACEs did not increase women’s risk of mental health disorders, but it did for men.
 The authors hypothesized that women’s earlier experiences may have enhanced their ability to cope rather than diminishing it.
 Unfortunately, women who experienced 4 or more ACEs had higher risk for PTSD, depression, anxiety, and alcohol abuse than non-abused women.
 ACEs also compounded the negative effects of combat exposure.